fahcavalcanti/js-developer-pokedex/README.md

 5. Abra um Pull Request.

 Licença
-Este projeto está licenciado sob a Licença XYZ.
+Este projeto está licenciado sob a Licença MIT.

 ---